 Yes, the first person of the Trinity is named in Scripture (by Jesus no less!) as “Father.”
 Though motherly language is occasionally used to describe God, he is never given the name “Mother.”
 The Second person of the Trinity is called “Son,” and in assuming a human nature was a man.

-Of course, God as God has no gender (though God as a human in Jesus does).
+Of course, God as God has no sex (though God as a human in Jesus does).
 But in addition to the fact that these terms were revealed by God himself to describe himself, this language has important theological meaning as well.

 God is Father in his relationship to creation, since God created the world apart from himself (similar to how a human father is involved in the procreation of his children).
 The feminine principle, on the other hand, is receptive, and so is identified with creation (“Mother Earth”) and the Church (“Mother Church”).

 There’s more that could be said here, but suffice it to say that God knew what he was doing when he described himself with male language.
 So let’s just stick with that.

 One of the best articulations of the doctrine of the Trinity is the Athanasian Creed.
 Though named after the great 4th century defender of Trinitarian orthodoxy and hero of the faith St. Athanasius, most scholars today believe the creed was written a few centuries after his death.

 But regardless of who wrote it, it is a clear and thorough profession of the faith approved and used by the Church for more than a millennium.

 Here it is: